 About Joel Williams:

-I am hugely passionate about soil, sustainable farming, education and am a firm believer in the old adage 'knowledge is power'.
+I am a soils enthusiast and passionate about soil biology, sustainable farming, education and am a firm believer in the old adage 'knowledge is power'.
 I offer independent crop and soil health consultancy and provide lectures and workshops to producers on a range of soil health related topics.
 I have worked on conventional and organic farms improving farming practices in Australia before heading to the UK where I was investigating biological farming principles and providing soil chemical and biological assessments to primary producers throughout Europe.
 After this, I returned to Australia educating growers particularly on soil biology as well as working for Australia's leading organic certification body.
 Now back in the UK, I am currently studying an MSc in Food Policy.
-I have a Bachelor of Agricultural Science specialising in crop and soil sciences and a keen interest in managing soil microbial ecology and plant & soil nutrition to optimise plant immunity, soil health and carbon sequestration.
-I have a passion for teaching and sharing both scientific and practical knowledge on sustainable growing practices and I have been fortunate enough to educate farming audiences in Australia, UK, Ireland, Netherlands, Latvia, South Africa, Canada and the US.
+I have a Bachelor of Agricultural Science specialising in crop and soil sciences and a keen interest in managing soil microbial ecology and plant & soil nutrition to optimise plant immunity, soil health and soil carbon sequestration.
+I have a passion for teaching and sharing both scientific and practical knowledge on sustainable growing practices and I have been fortunate enough to educate farming audiences in Australia, UK, Ireland, Netherlands, Latvia, South Africa, Kenya, Canada and the US.
 I have been a keen gardener for years and years and am pleased to see more and more consumers around the world engage with food through urban gardening and peri-urban agriculture.
 I also work to strengthen this connection between consumers and their food and am currently the grower for Growhampton at The University of Roehampton - creating an edible campus and growing vegetables to teach young adults about sustainability through food growing.
 I have also helped pilot and develop outdoor and food education for school children both within schools and beyond as part of half-term holiday clubs through a great project in South London called Urban Wild.